-NIAMS gratefully acknowledges the assistance of James Kang, M.D., University of Pittsburgh; Jeffrey Katz, M.D., Brigham and Women’s Hospital, Boston; William Lauerman, M.D., Georgetown University, Washington; and James Panagis, M.D., M.P.H., NIAMS, NIH, Bethesda, MD, in the preparation and review of this booklet.
-Special thanks also go to the other individuals who reviewed this publication and provided valuable assistance.
+The NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of the original version of this booklet: James Kang, M.D., University of Pittsburgh, Pittsburgh, PA; Jeffrey Katz, M.D., Brigham and Women’s Hospital, Boston, MA; William Lauerman, M.D., Georgetown University, Washington, DC; and James Panagis, M.D., M.P.H., NIAMS/NIH, Bethesda, MD .

 The mission of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), a part of the U.S. Department of Health and Human Services’ National Institutes of Health (NIH), is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.
 The NIAMS Information Clearinghouse is a public service sponsored by the Institute that provides health information and information sources.
 Additional information can be found on the NIAMS website at www.niams.nih.gov.
 Information on bone and its disorders can be obtained from the NIH Osteoporosis and Related Bone Diseases ~ National Resource Center by calling (toll free) 800–624–BONE (2663) or by visiting its website at www.niams.nih.gov/bone.